 Step 4: Restart your computer and then check if the DRIVER VERIFIER DMA VIOLATION error disappears.

 Method 3: Make Changes to the Drivers

-You can also try to make some changes to your drivers to fix the DRIVER VERIFIER DMA VIOLATION error because outdated or corrupted drivers will trigger the BSOD error.
+You can also try to make some changes to your drivers to fix the DRIVER VERIFIER DMA VIOLATION error because outdated or corrupted drivers will trigger the BSOD error in Windows 11/10.